FranzReg91/Amaro_et_al_2022_SKCM/README.md

   * Methylation data preparation
   * Download maf files for supplementary figure 1 with TCGA biolinks [4].

-### File Script.R
+### SKCM_data_fusion.R
-Script cccc
+Script to make DF with R packages and produce all plot, table and analysis of the paper [1]

 ### JSVD_Pfeffer_et_al_2019.py
 This script computes a python version of JSVD as reported in [X], it requires pymanopt and other libraries to be installed in order to work (check the first part of the script for more information).
-Check the path to output and input files in the script and change it or create the appropriate folder structure before running the script.
+  * Check the path to output and input files in the script and change it or create the appropriate folder structure before running the script.
-Just use the command "python3 JSVD_Pfeffer_et_al_2019.py 4" to run the script on an Ubuntu terminal.
+  * Just use the command "python3 JSVD_Pfeffer_et_al_2019.py 4" to run the script on an Ubuntu terminal.